 What is Dementia?

 Dementia is a type of decline in mental functioning that hinders the daily functioning of the individual.
-Dementia affects the parts of the brain that are involved in decision-making, learning, of memory.
+Dementia affects the parts of the brain that are involved in decision-making, learning, and memory.

-Non-Alzheimer’s Dementia which can degenerate the frontotemporal lobe and can affect speech and behavior.
+Non-Alzheimer’s Dementia can degenerate the frontotemporal lobe and can affect speech and behaviour.

-Most of the cases of dementia are from the older age groups, but even young people can develop dementia if they had a history of neurological disorders like Alzheimer’s disease,
+Most of the cases of dementia are from the older age groups, but even young people can develop dementia if they have a history of neurological disorders like Alzheimer’s disease,

-Parkinson’s disease, Huntington’s Disease, or from vascular disorders like infarct dementia, strokes, and other infections.
+Parkinson’s disease, Huntington’s Disease, or vascular disorders like infarct dementia, strokes, and other infections.

-Dementia can affect distinct regions of the brain that is responsible for a particular function.
+Dementia can affect distinct regions of the brain that are responsible for a particular function.
 Dementia can rapidly worsen and cause other complications.

 What is Amnesia?

-Amnesia causes damage to the brain cells which are responsible for memory processing.
-The memory loss in amnesia is usually permanent.
+Amnesia causes damage to the brain cells, which are responsible for memory processing.
+The memory loss in amnesia is permanent.

-The common symptoms of amnesia include loss of recent memories, confabulation (occurrence of false memories), confusion, and remote memories are spared.
+The common symptoms of amnesia include loss of recent memories, confabulation (occurrence of false memories), confusion, and remote memories being spared.

-The most common reasons are due to brain damage or injury like stroke, encephalitis, respiratory distress, oxygen deprivation, subarachnoid hemorrhage, tumor, other seizure disorders,
+The most common reasons are due to brain damage or injury like stroke, encephalitis, respiratory distress, oxygen deprivation, subarachnoid haemorrhage, tumour, other seizure disorders,

 posthypnotic amnesia, prosopamnesia, and many other types.
 Some cases of amnesia resolve by themselves.